Burp Suite for Pentester: Turbo Intruder

 As soon as the “Send to turbo intruder” option got fired up, we got a new window popped in-front of us.
 Let’s explore what it contains.

-The window was segregated into two sections the upper part where our “shared request” is embedded into and just below that in the other part we got a “snippet of python code” aligned.
+The system segregated the window into two sections: the upper part where we embedded our “shared request” and the lower part where we aligned a “snippet of python code.”

-However, over into the Request section, we can see that our injection point was converted into “%s”, representing where the payload will be going to hit.
+However, over into the Request section, we can see that we converted our injection point into “%s”, representing where the payload will be going to hit.

 And at the other section, there is a drop-down list with a python code displayed, which thus could be modified as per the attack scenario.